Insurance for strata titles properties

 Strata insurance provides cover for all common property managed by the owners corporation (also known as the body corporate).
 It is not just limited to repair and replacement of physical property in the event of damage but also provides for compensation claims to be made regarding incidents that may occur on the strata title property.

-All states require strata committees to maintain adequate strata insurance to protect the owners corporation, the individual owners of the lots which make up the scheme, and those who live, visit or interact with the building.
+All states require strata committees to maintain adequate strata insurance to protect the owners corporation, the individual owners of the lots which make up the scheme and those who live, visit or interact with the building.

 Residential strata